AgentWombat/CMD_Grapher/README.md

 # CMD_Grapher
 A class for displaying graphs of math functions to the command prompt (or terminal).

-Test.java demos the grapher, graphing y=sin(2x) from -pi to +pi.
+'Test.java' demos the grapher, graphing y=sin(2x) from -pi to +pi.

-MathFunctions.java contains the MathFunction interface and some fun math functions to try in the grapher.
+'MathFunctions.java' contains the MathFunction interface and some fun math functions to try in the grapher.

-CmgGraph.java is the class which has a static method "graph" to graph to the command prompt.
+'CmgGraph.java' is the class which has a static method "graph" to graph to the command prompt.

 This is just a fun little math/coding thing I made a few months ago to have some fun in Java.

+'CmdGraph.py' is is basically just the Java project recreated in Python.
+It has a main method which graphs y = f(x) = 1/x from 0.1 to 2.